x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/connectors.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 73559b0c-fc0e-41fd-84df-d07442137a0c
-description: "Summary: Learn how connectors are used in Exchange Server 2016 or 2019 for incoming and outgoing mail flow in your organization."
+description: "Summary: Learn how connectors are used in Exchange Server 2016 or Exchange Server 2019 for incoming and outgoing mail flow in your organization."
 ---

 # Connectors